-Step 2: Run TouchCopy 16 and connect your iPhone, iPod, or iPad.
+Step 2: Run TouchCopy and connect your iPhone, iPod, or iPad via USB cable.

-Step 3: Select the music you want to copy.
+Step 3: Click on Music in TouchCopy and select the songs you wish to copy.

-TouchCopy can copy iPod, iPad and iPhone songs and videos in any format that your device is capable of playing, including MP3, AAC, WAV, WMV, MP4 etc. TouchCopy does not perform any file conversion on your songs or videos.
+TouchCopy can copy all your iPod, iPad and iPhone songs stored in your device's Music library.
+All music formats that your device is capable of playing, including MP3, AAC, WAV, WMV and MP4 are supported.
+TouchCopy does not perform any file conversion on your tracks.

-You can also copy selections of music.
-Select the audio or video you wish to copy by browsing or searching your iOS device content using TouchCopy.
+Copy selected tracks: You can also copy selections of music.
+Select the audio you wish to copy by Shift-clicking multiple items; or use ctrl+click (PC) or cmd+click (Mac) to select multiple items; or browse and search your iPod or iOS device content using TouchCopy.

-Once you have selected the items you wish to copy, press the "Copy to PC" or "Copy to Mac" button in the TouchCopy Control Bar to copy music from iPhone to computer.
+Once you have selected the items you wish to copy, press the "Copy to PC" or "Copy to Mac" button in the TouchCopy Control Bar to copy music from your device to your computer.

-You can change the default save location, directory structure and file name format using TouchCopy options.
+You can change the default save location, directory structure and file name format using TouchCopy settings.

 Copying Playlists to your computer hard drive

-Music in the playlists will be saved to your computer in the folders and file name format you have specified in Options.
+Music in the playlists will be saved to your computer in the folders and file name format you have specified in Settings/Preferences.

 For Playlists, TouchCopy also produces an XML file named after the Playlist you are copying.
 This XML file contains information about the tracks and track order of the Playlist.
-The XML file can be used to import the playlist into iTunes.
+The XML file can be used to import the playlist into iTunes or the Music app.

-If you have iTunes installed you can add the music you just copied into iTunes.
-In iTunes, select File->Add folder To Library... from the menu.
+You can add the music you just copied into your music library.
+In iTunes (or the Music app on macOS Catalina or higher), select File->Add folder To Library... from the menu.
 Select the folder you just saved your music to and click OK.